15205080581/polardb/intl.en-US/FAQs/hidden/FAQs.md

 ## Q: What is POLARDB? {#section_42u_yiy_c62 .section}

-POLARDB is the next-generation relational database based on the cloud computing framework.
-Currently POLARDB only supports MySQL、PostgreSQL and Oracle, which is under development.
-The most notable features are as follows:
+POLARDB is the next-generation relational database based on the cloud computing framework.Currently POLARDB only supports MySQL、PostgreSQL and Oracle, which is under development.
+The most notablefeatures are as follows:

 -   Data backup time on POLARDB has been reduced to mere seconds.
 With the help of the excellent RDMA network and the newest block storage technology, the backup time is unrelated to the size of underlying data.
 -   All of the nodes in an instance, including read/write nodes and read-only nodes, are able to access the same copy of data on a storage node.
 However, the traditional cloud database model only allows each instance to get its own copy of data.